 - Repeat with the second layer of plantain, topped with the rest of the beef mixture, a handful of cheese and a final layer of plantain slices.

-- In a bowl, whisk 2 eggs and egg white (you may wish to add a dash of salt and pepper) and pour over the top of the pastelón.
+- In a bowl, whisk 3 eggs (you may wish to add a dash of salt and pepper) and pour over the top of the pastelón.

-- Allow the eggs to soak into the pastelón for a few minutes and sprinkle with the remaining cheese.
+- Allow the eggs to soak into the pastelón for a minute and sprinkle with the remaining cheese.